Nursing Home Abuse

 Is being refused visitation rights a cause for concern?

 It can be.
 Being able to welcome visitors is a basic right of all nursing home residents, so if you’re being refused access to see your loved one you should be given a clear and detailed explanation why.
-If you’re not satisfied with their explanation speak to a member of the Thompson Law legal team.
+If you’re not satisfied with their explanation speak to a member of the Phoenix Accident and Injury Law legal team.